dungba88/jenova/README.md

 ## what is Jenova?

 Jenova is a bot platform, which can be trained and programmed to do different sort of things.
-The bot will accept commands as raw plain text (or speech via Speech-to-Text recognition), then translates them into raw intents, and acts accordingly based on a configured set of code called triggers (see below).
+The bot will accept commands as raw plain text (or speech via Speech-to-Text recognition), then translates them into intents, and acts accordingly based on a configured set of code called triggers (see below).
 An user can extend the bot by train it to recognize new intents, and/or write trigger to handle the intent accordingly.
 Jenova is intended to run in Lego EV3 robot, but can be installed in PC as well.

 jenova consists of 3 main components: `bot`, `server`, and `ui`, all of them are under the folders of the same name.